dannissim/asset-rebalancing-calculator/README.md

   </a>

 <h3 align="center">Asset Rebalancing Calculator</h3>
-  This app calculates how much of a new deposit, to invest in each asset,
+  This app calculates how much of a new deposit to invest in each asset,
   in order to keep your portfolio as balanced as possible.
   <p align="center">
     <br />